How to Prepare for the Threat of Garbage

 Bury Your Trash

-To prepare for this, search out a location on your property or near your property that would be a good place to bury garbage.
+To prepare for this, search for a location on your property or near your property that would be a good place to bury garbage.
+You’ll need to determine if that location can work as a temporary one that will allow you to at some point dig it up to remove the materials.

-Local laws and regulations should also be part of your decision making.
+Local laws and regulations should also be part of your decision-making.

 Get Creative